Philip Mairet: Marriage, Mitrinović and Ditchling

-Mairet married in 1913, and with his wife Ethel moved away from Chipping Campden.
+Mairet married in 1913, and with his wife Ethel Mary Partridge moved away from Chipping Campden.
 They lived in a cottage at Shottery: Ethel worked as a weaver, and Mairet for Burlison and Grylls.
 In 1914 Mairet met and was influenced by Dimitrije Mitrinović, attached to the Serbian Delegation.
 In the summer of 1915 he prepared wall lecture diagrams for a summer course on The War: Its Social Tasks and Problems at King's College, London.
 The course was given by Patrick Geddes and Gilbert Slater.

 At the end of 1915 Mairet joined the Red Cross Society.
 In An Autobiographical Compilation, he described his time serving in the Red Cross personnel in France, and catching up with Mitrinović when on leave in England.
 In 1917 he had a revelatory experience, after which he described himself as a disciple, and resigned from the Red Cross.

 Mairet and his wife moved to Ditchling, Sussex, where they settled.
 Mairet took on work as an agricultural labourer, on the farm that Hilary Pepler and his wife had bought on the edge of Ditchling Common.
 In so doing, Mairet was avoiding conscripted military service.
 Eventually he was discovered, and enrolled in the Royal Sussex Regiment.
 He was sentenced by a court-martial having refused to obey orders, and spent a period in Wormwood Scrubs as a conscientious objector.
 He was released in 1919, and returned to Ditchling where Ethel was a successful weaver; there Mitrinović visited.

 From 1921 to 1924 Mairet worked as an actor at the Old Vic.
 In 1926 he turned to journalism.